 The most common causes include falling on an outstretched arm, repetitive overhead actions such as throwing and lifting a heavy object.
 Overhead and contact sports may put you at a greater risk of developing SLAP tears.

 The most common symptom is pain at the top of the shoulder joint.
 In addition, a catching sensation and pain most often with activities such as throwing may also occur.

-Diagnosis is made based on the symptoms and physical examination.
-A regular MRI scan may not show up a SLAP tear and therefore an MRI with a contrast dye injected into the shoulder.
+Diagnosis is made based on the symptoms and a physical examination.
+A regular MRI scan may not indicate a SLAP tear and therefore an MRI with a contrast dye injected into the shoulder is usually ordered.
 The contrast dye helps to highlight SLAP tears.